DrakirL/DrakirL.github.io/p10/class/ranger.md

 + It has only 1 Action per Round, but on its turn, it can take the Dash Action and any other Action at the same time. <br>
 + The sum of its Strength and Agility equals 5 + your Level.
 Its Intelligence and Charisma are both 0.
 + Its Martial Skill is always equal to your Level.
 It has 2 extra Skill Points per Level to spend on its other Skills.
-+ It has Natrual Weapons it can make Melee Weapon Attacks with.
-The attack has the Finesse property, and deals 1 Mark Die damage on hit (either Bludgeoning, Piercing, or Slashing). <br>
++ It has Natrual Weapons, so its Unarmed Strike has the Finesse? property and deals 1 Mark Die damage on hit (either Bludgeoning, Piercing, or Slashing, choose which from beginning). <br>
 + Any other special abilities you want are restricted by its size.
 For Example: Only a tiny Companion can have a Fly Speed, and only large creatures are Ridable.
 #### <br>
 (PHRASING FOR THE WHOLE THING?)